nualagallagher/Programmin-Scripting-Project/README.md

 ## The Python Script:
 To run the script to invesigate the Iris Data set you must have already downloaded Visual Studio Code (https://code.visualstudio.com/) and Python (https://anaconda.org/anaconda/python).
-You must also download the Iris data set (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and save the file as *+Iris.csv+*.
+You must also download the Iris data set (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and save the file as **Iris.csv**.

 1. Please find the script in the file project.py within the Programmin & Scripting Project Depository.
 Copy this code.
 2. Open Visual Studio Code (VSC), this is where the script will be ran.
-Create a new file in VSC and name in *+project.py+*.
+Create a new file in VSC and name in **project.py**.
 Paste the code into this and then save it (cntrl s).
-3. To open the Integrated Terminal, click *+View+* and then click the *+integrated terminal+* or alternatively use the shortcut cntrl +'.
+3. To open the Integrated Terminal, click **View** and then click the **integrated terminal** or alternatively use the shortcut cntrl +'.
-4. Type *+ipython+* into the Intergrated Terminal and press enter.
+4. Type **iPython** into the Intergrated Terminal and press enter.
-5. Once you have done this you will *+"In [1]:"+* appear.
-Beside this type *+run project.py+* and press enter.
+5. Once you have done this you will **"In [1]:"** appear.
+Beside this type **run project.py** and press enter.
 This will return the mean, max and min of each measurement taken (sepal & petal lentgh and width).
 It will also produce Histograms reflecting same.
-3.